 Can Our Father’s Widow Sell Her Life Estate in the Family Home?

 My father remarried after my mother died.
 He was in his sixties.
-He owned our family home and had no mortgage or liens, etc. He never put his second wife on the deed as he wanted to make sure we inherited the home and not her heirs.
+He owned our family home and had no mortgage or liens.
+He never put his second wife on the deed because he wanted to make sure we inherited the home and not her heirs.
 He was advised to create a life estate for his second wife in his will should she outlive him with remainder to me and my siblings in fee simple.
-Weirdly, after he died and we read his will he created a life estate for his wife with us as remainders using the correct language to create a life estate in Alabama.
-However, a few paragraphs down he then said if she no longer wanted to live in the house she could sell the property at her discretion with complete title with proceeds to be divided per federal guidelines as to the value of her interest and the remainder interest.
-Does this mean she was given something other than a life estate where remainderman must agree to a sale in order to convey complete title?
+Weirdly, after he died and we read his will, he created a life estate for his wife with us as remainders using the correct language to create a life estate in Alabama.
+However, a few paragraphs down, he then said if she no longer wanted to live in the house, she could sell the property at her discretion with complete title, with proceeds to be divided per federal guidelines as to the value of her interest and the remainder interest.
+Does this mean she was given something other than a life estate, where remainderman must agree to a sale in order to convey complete title?

 What gets complicated in your case is that it could be difficult to put your father’s wishes into effect.
-I have not seen a life estate deed with the power to sell vested in the life tenant, though that’s probably what the executor for your father’s estate should have created is possible.
+I have not seen a life estate deed with the power to sell vested in the life tenant, though that’s probably what the executor for your father’s estate created.
 I think the better approach would have been for your father to have created a more formal trust with the provisions in it that he desired.